stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 known as PSD2).

-The workshop agreed to extend the Berlin Group NextGenPSD2 Framework and add Icelandic requirements to the frame­work.
+The workshop agreed to extend the Berlin Group NextGenPSD2 Framework and add Icelandic requirements to the framework.
 Berlin Group NextGenPSD2 includes payments, accounts and consent.
 NextGenPSD2 can be described as
 \'Access to Account (XS2A) Framework\' with data model (at conceptual, logical and physical data levels) and associated messaging.